 A health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
-Direct supervision is provided by the clinical professional
+Direct supervision is provided by the clinical professional.
+A minimum grade of "C" is required to pass this course.

 RNSG 2539 Health Care Concepts IV